Ron Henderson (speedway rider): Career

 Henderson born in Brisbane, Australia, joined the Newcastle Diamonds training school as a 17-year-old in 1975.

-He began his British leagues career riding for the Diamonds during the 1975 New National League season.
+Henderson began his British leagues career riding for the Diamonds during the 1975 New National League season.
 The following season in 1976, he helped Newcastle to the National League Championship.

-The Diamonds were his chief team, but he was also given rides with Hull and Swindon, as guest rider to cover absences.
+The Diamonds were Henderson's chief team, but he was also given rides with Hull and Swindon, as guest rider to cover absences.

-He quit the United Kingdom after the 1977 season.
+Henderson quit the United Kingdom after the 1977 season.

 Returning to Australia, his last race was at Tivoli in Queensland in 1984, riding in four heats and winning all four.

 After speedway

 Spent some time as an auto-upholsterer before a 22 year career as a Paramedic, which included being a Flight Intensive Paramedic in rescue helicopters.
 Forced from the career because of back problems, he retrained as a Drug and Alcohol Counsellor, completing a degree in Social Science.

 Married to Sarah, with two daughters, he lives in Hobart, Tasmania.